Originally published August 17, 2023

 Background

-As of 2021, he is the Visiting Distinguished Professor at the International School for Social and Business Studies in Slovenia.
+Jay is Professor of Business Innovation and Industry Transformation at the Crummer Graduate School of Business at Rollins College.
+Previously he was the Visiting Distinguished Professor at the International School for Social and Business Studies in Slovenia.
 Jay was the Fulbright Visiting Research Chair in Business at Queen’s University for the Summer 2017 and a Fulbright Specialist at Dalarna University in Sweden in May 2019.

 At Johns Hopkins University, Jay was the founding Program Director for the Graduate Certificate in Competitive Intelligence and the Capstone Director of the MS-Information and Telecommunications Systems for Business Program, where he engaged over 30 organizations in industry, government, and not-for-profits in capstone projects.